 You hear about more and more people getting involved in what they call engaged Buddhism.
 They're looking down on people who meditate, saying that meditators are selfish.
 Well, that's not the Dhamma speaking.
-That's people's defilements speaking.
-The best thing you can do for the world is to learn how to engage with your defilements in a way that puts an end to them.
-That's where your Buddhism should be engaged.
-Because otherwise your defilements just keep burning you, and through you they burn other people.
-There's wisdom in realizing that, and wisdom in following through with that realization: realizing you've really got to do something about your mind.
+That's people's defilement speaking.
+The best thing you can do for the world is to learn how to deal with your defilements.
+Because otherwise they just keep burning you, and through you they burn other people.
+There's wisdom in realizing that and the wisdom in following through with that realization: realizing you've really got to do something about your mind.
 The ardency with which you set out on that task is the measure of how wise and discerning you're becoming.